cocoatoucher/XMLText/README.md

 <img src="Docs/logo.png" width="300" max-width="80%" alt="glide"/>
 </p>

 XMLText is a mini library that can generate SwiftUI `Text` from a given XML string with tags.
-It uses `+` operator of `Text` to compose the final output.
+It uses `AttributedString` to compose the final text output.

 ```
 Text(